-Renovating your home is easier than ever with Champagne Honed Limestone Tiles.
+Renovating your home is easier than ever with Champagne Honed Limestone Tile.
 From bathrooms to kitchens, you can make any location look perfect.
 Limestone tiles and mosaics from Country Floors are premium quality, natural stone that is consistent with the most popular design trends.
 The reason this particular type of tile has become so popular in recent years is because it's easy to maintain and clean while still looking great no matter how much you use them!
 They're perfect for any space whether indoors or outdoors.
 The honed finish is less reflective, making the space feel like its own.
 The White Limestone is an elegant choice for any space.
 It will accentuate the beauty of your tiles while adding character to your design scheme..

 For a modern and stylish look, there are many options from floor to wall tiles with matching mosaics that give your home the perfect finishing touch.
 The size of this product 12x12x3/8.
 You can use the site search to find a different size of this product - we've got it all!